 The most recent update of the Dexia Group's business plan shows a surplus liquidity position throughout the life of the plan.
-This liquidity surplus was impacted in 2016 by the volatile cash collateral needs and high levels of amortisations and funding redemptions.
-See "Dexia Crédit Local-Recent developments-Evolution of the funding profile".
+See "Dexia Crédit Local-Organisational structure-Evolution of the funding profile".

-As at 31 December 2017, DCL had a liquidity buffer of EUR 16.4 billion, of which EUR 10.5 billion is in the form of deposits with central banks and EUR 5.2 billion is in the form of assets eligible for ECB refinancing.
+As at 31 December 2018, DCL had a liquidity buffer of EUR 16.3 billion, of which EUR 9.1 billion is in the form of deposits with central banks.
 However, DCL's liquidity buffer may not be sufficient, should markets encounter significant disruption.
-See "Dexia Crédit Local-Recent developments-Non-eligibility of wind-down entities as Eurosystem monetary policy counterparties as from 31 December 2021".
+See "Dexia Crédit Local-Organisational structure-Non-eligibility of wind-down entities as Eurosystem monetary policy counterparties as from 1 January 2022".

 Negative perceptions concerning the Issuer's financial condition or prospects could develop as a result of material unanticipated losses, changes in its credit ratings, a general decline in the level of business activity in the financial services sector, regulatory action as well as many other reasons.
 The risk can be heightened by an overreliance on a particular source of funding (including, for example, short term funding) or other factors, such as a high sensitivity to fluctuations in foreign exchange rates or interest rates.
-See "-The Group is exposed to fluctuations in its cash collateral requirements". above Such impacts can also arise from circumstances outside the Issuer's control.
+See "-The Issuer is exposed to fluctuations in its cash collateral requirements" above.
+Such impacts can also arise from circumstances outside the Issuer's control.
 In particular, the Issuer is sensitive to any negative perception of European sovereign credit ratings and especially the ratings of France and Belgium, given the importance of government guaranteed funding for the Issuer.
 Disruption in the financial markets, negative developments concerning other financial institutions, negative views on the financial services industry in general, disruptions in the markets for any specific class of assets or major events or disasters of global significance may also have a negative impact on the Issuer's liquidity situation.

-Changes in the Group's accounting policies or in accounting standards could materially affect how the Issuer reports its financial condition and results of operations.
+Changes in the Issuer's accounting policies or in accounting standards could materially affect how the Issuer reports its financial condition and results of operations.

-From time to time, the International Accounting Standards Board (the "IASB") and/or the European Union change the financial accounting and reporting standards that govern the preparation of the Group's financial statements.
-These changes can be difficult to predict and can materially impact how the Group records and reports its financial condition and results of operations.
-In some cases, the Group could be required to apply a new or revised standard retroactively, resulting in restating prior period financial statements.
-By way of example, the IASB has issued amendments to a number of standards which remain to be endorsed by the European Union and which, when endorsed and applicable to Dexia and DCL, are expected to impact their financial statements.
-As from June 2013, the application of IFRS 13 and the changes of the parameters used for the valuation of derivatives led, for example, to a significant volatility in Dexia and DCL's quarter-by-quarter income, depending on market conditions.
-These changes give rise to latent gains or losses booked to net banking income.
-For DCL, accounting volatility elements amounted to EUR 64 million in 2017.
-This amount correlated to asset and liability fair value adjustments, in particular including the impacts of the IFRS 13 accounting standard, the Credit Valuation Adjustment (CVA), the Debit Valuation Adjustment (DVA) and own credit risk (OCR), partially offset by the impact of the Funding Valuation Adjustment (FVA), the valuation of collateralised derivatives on the basis of an OIS curve and the valuation of the WISE portfolio (synthetic securitisation of a portfolio of enhanced bonds).
-In 2016, those elements represented a contribution of EUR 90 million.
+From time to time, the International Accounting Standards Board (the "IASB") and/or the European Union change the financial accounting and reporting standards that govern the preparation of the Issuer's financial statements.
+These changes can be difficult to predict and can materially impact how the Issuer records and reports its financial condition and results of operations.
+In some cases, the Issuer could be required to apply a new or revised standard retroactively, resulting in restating prior period financial statements.
+By way of example, the IASB has issued amendments to a number of standards which remain to be endorsed by the European Union and which, when endorsed and applicable to DCL, are expected to impact their financial statements.